ioxio-dataspace/definitions-template/README.md

 - `tags`

-  A list (or other iterable) of strings to use as tags for the POST route
+  A list (or other iterable) of strings to use as tags for the POST route.
+The tags should be in `Title Case`.

 ### Example